Juan Sebastián Elcano: Early life

 Little is known about Elcano's youth.
 As a young man he owned a large ship and sailed in the Mediterranean.
 He sold the ship to the Savoyards to resolve legal problems he had incurred because the king had not paid him a salary for 'services rendered' on the kings's orders.
 It is often repeated, for example, that in 1509 he participated in the conquest of Oran, in the Mediterranean, under the direction of Cardinal Francisco Jiménez de Cisneros, commanding his own his two-hundred-ton ship.
 However, in the register of ships participating in the conquest of Oran, no captain Elcano, or anything similar, is recorded.
 According to Spanish historiography, Elcano participated with his ship in the Italian wars under the leadership of Gonzalo Fernandez de Cordova, known as The Great Captain (El Gran Capitán) (1495–1504).
 This is also doubtful because there are no primary sources to prove it, and, above all because Elcano was then 8 years old (17 according to the Spanish historiography), and it is impossible that an 8-year-old boy was already a ship owner or fought in the war.

 The certificate of pardon that the king issued to Elcano has been preserved.
 It mentions that he acted in the service of the king "in the Levante and Africa", but these actions are not further specified.
-It also states that since the king did not pay him the promised salaries, he had been forced to sell his ship to the House of Savoy.
+It also states that since the king had not paid him the promised salaries, he was forced to sell his ship to the House of Savoy.
 Presumably when he had asked for money from the merchants of Savoy he had to offer them the ship as a guarantee.
 Therefore, in the case of his participating in a military campaign in the Mediterranean 'in the service of the king', perhaps the events of the catastrophe of Gelves (1510) was a factor, since that military defeat would explain Elcano's debt.
 Forced to pay for the ship and the crew's wages, but with no war prizes, this could have been the cause of his getting into debt.
 At the age of twenty-three, unable to pay off his financial obligation and still on board the ship in Italy, he had to hand it over to the Savoyards to satisfy the debt.
 Another hypothesis is that Elcano performed the 'royal services' in the autumn of 1516, during the battle to take Algiers, also a military defeat, and that he then had to relinquish his ship.